About This Bill

 What Lawmakers Are Saying About This Bill

 Motion to reconsider laid on the table Agreed to without objection.

-Mr. Lewis moved to suspend the rules and pass the bill, as amended.
+Mr. Engel moved to suspend the rules and agree to the resolution, as amended.

-Introduced in the House by John Lewis (D-Ga.)
+Introduced in the House by Eliot L. Engel (D-N.Y.)